AltspaceVR/AltspaceSDK/README.md

 Consequently, it is also good practice to source the SDK directly from our CDN, or pull from this repo on a consistent basis.
 The file structure is mirrored in our sdk subdomain so that AltOBJMTLLoader (for example) can be linked from http://sdk.altvr.com/src/AltOBJMTLLoader.js

+> **Heads up that some of this documentation and a few of the examples are currently out of date.** AltRenderer has been depreciated, and altspace.getThreeJSRenderer() should be used instead.
+All window.Alt calls have been depreciated and replaced with calls on window.altspace, and all supported AltspaceVR APIs now exist only on this object.

+>**The full list of availible API functions are as follows**:
+* `altspace.getThreeJSRenderer()`
+ returns a renderer that can be used to render three.js scenes as holographic objects
+* `altspace.getThreeJSTrackingSkeleton().then(callback)`
+ returns a promise that will fufill with a three.js object hierarchy with each object representing a joint in the unified tracking skeleton.
+These object's transforms will be automatically updated by AltspaceVR
+* `altspace.getUser().then(callback)`
+ returns a promise that will fufill with information about the local user
+* `altspace.getEnclosure().then(callback)`
+ returns a promise that will fufill with a description of the enclosure
+* `<mesh in the scene>.addEventListener('cursorup' / 'cursordown', callback);`
+ listen for cursor events on a specific object.
+* `scene.addEventListner('cursormove', callback)`
+ listen for cursor move events

 ## Scope of Current SDK